Employer Shuttles Program

 How did the pilot program go?

-SDOT launched the Shared Stops Pilot in 2017.
+SDOT launched the Employer Shuttles Program Pilot in 2017.
 Since then, SDOT has worked closely with King County Metro and found that shared stops have had little to no impact on public transit.
 Two employers, Seattle Children’s Hospital and Microsoft, participated in the pilot at 12 stops across Seattle.
 The City conducted an evaluation of the pilot using field observations, rider comments, public comments, feedback from public transit and private shuttle operators, and records of citations or traffic incidents associated with employer-provided shuttles using public bus stops.
 No major operational issues were observed at the pilot stop locations, and close communication with the private shuttle partners helped resolve any known issues quickly and thoroughly.

 More details can be found in the Employer Shared Transit Stop Pilot - Evaluation Report (October 2018)